The Biggest Loser season 7: Week 14

 The next day, Ali is waiting in the gym filled with silver platters everywhere for a temptation challenge.
 The 100 trays are hiding fattening snacks, some healthy Extra gum with cash, and one lucky golden ticket that will give the player who uncovers it the power to cast the sole vote at the elimination.
 As each player tries to get the lucky platter, they rack up the calories, Kristin only eating one or two food items before realizing that that's how she'll gain weight and possibly put herself below the yellow line.
 Tara consumes more than 4600 calories before the ticket is found.
 Eventually, Laura finds the golden ticket, and she and Tara scream with excitement as they realize they'll be safe for another week.
 The trainers walk into the gym as the contestants are cleaning up the remnants of their temptation.
 Neither is pleased; Bob and Jillian pledge to train together to "kick their asses and beat the crap out of them."
 Everyone but Laura regrets how much they consumed, while Sione tries to rationalize his mistakes as a fight for power.
-Although extremely upset, Bob comments that once the contestants told him how the previous night's voting proceeded, he understands why everyone wanted the ticket.
+Although upset, Bob comments that once the contestants told him how the previous night's voting proceeded, he understands why everyone wanted the ticket.

 Jillian takes her team to Subway for a healthy meal.
 Last season's father/daughter duo Coleen and Jerry walk in, and they teach the contestants how to make a healthy sandwich.
 Jillian gives some tips, like using mustard and vinegar instead of oil and mayonnaise, apples instead of fries and iced tea instead of soda.
 Everyone realizes that adjustments like these will help them keep a healthy lifestyle once they leave the ranch.